constraintAutomaton/Introducing-Collaborative-Link-Traversal-Query-Processing/content/introduction.md

 In the context of data usage, sovereignty, and control are vested in the owner of the computational unit [](cite:cites 9663788).
 This ownership empowers them to make decisions that may diverge from the desires or interests of the users [](cite:cites Sevignani2013).
-Additionally, it facilitates the utilization of users as products to be sold or as an unpaid source of revenue [](cite:cites 9663788), even when the data is anonymized [](cite:cites Terranova2000FreeLP, Sevignani2013).
+Additionally, it facilitates the utilization of users as products to be sold or as an unpaid source of revenue [](cite:cites 9663788), even when the data is anonymized [](cite:cites Terranova2000FreeLP, Sevignani2013) and contribute to the centralization of wealth, increased surveillance and the non representative distribution of content online (for example in languages and type of content) [](cite:cites Curran2016ch1, Sevignani2013, 9663788).
-To improve this sovereignty, I focus on data querying of social applications, application that are driven by the interaction between users.
+To improve this sovereignty, I focus on data querying of social applications, applications that are driven by the interaction between users.
 In social applications, requesting and discovering new information, while taking into consideration complex concepts like serendipity [](cite:cites Smets2022SerendipityIR), are the core functionalities creating the shared context that enable sociability.
-Concretely, I propose Collaborative Link Traversal Query Processing (CLTQP), a Link Traversal Query Processing (LTQP) paradigm where every user can share their computational power when querying.
+Concretely, I propose Collaborative Link Traversal Query Processing (CLTQP), a Link Traversal Query Processing (LTQP) paradigm where every user can share their computational power when querying using SPARQL.
 This collaboration aims to increase query result completeness and to reduce execution time for all users.
 With this collective participation,